 The first thing you need to do when a user submits a request is to identify the data you have about them.
 The Smooch platform makes that easy by using unified customer profiles where channel identities, channel supplied metadata, application and other custom metadata, and conversation history are stored.

 You can respond to the request to access, correct, or delete personal data through our Get App User, Update App User and Delete User Profile APIs.
-User message content can be extracted and provided to the individual, or you can Delete Messages.
+User message content can be extracted and provided to the individual, or you can Delete Messages and Delete Attachments.

 More specifically, here’s what we have in place in our platform to help you be GDPR compliant: